Lewis Broadus: Spanish–American War

 Since 1885, Cuba had been fighting for independence from Spain.
 In 1898, when the battleship USS Maine exploded in Havana Harbor, American troops were mobilized for war.
 The African American regiments of the 24th and 25th Infantry and 9th and 10th Cavalry were in the forefront of the fighting.
-Lewis Broadus saw action at the Battle of El Caney.
+Lewis Broadus saw combat at the Battle of El Caney.
 The following excerpt is an eyewitness account of charging the blockhouse at El Caney:

 African American troops bravely served their country, but the U.S. War Department refused to promote African American men as commissioned officers.
 Lewis nonetheless requested promotion as he had distinguished himself by recovering the horses of the mounted officers at great personal risk, and also saved the lives of four men of the regiment.
 In a letter to Captain W.S.
 Scott, Company G, 25th Infantry, Fort McIntosh, Texas, dated September 4, 1899, he wrote the following: